ZachLevine-11/rMHF/README.md

 **What this is:**
-rMHF is a library mainly for my personal use in aggregating, wrangling, and statistically modelling the data from My Heart Fitness cardiac health  clinics.
+rMHF is a library mainly for my personal use in aggregating, wrangling, and statistically modelling data.

 **What is included here:**